Birkbeck Climate Festival 2025: PhD Spotlights: Research for a Sustainable Future

 When:

-As part of the Birkbeck Climate Festival 2025, this event brings together PhD students from across the college and across disciplines to showcase their research on environment and sustainability.
+As part of the Birkbeck Climate Festival 2025, this event brings together PhD students from across disciplines, across the college and beyond to showcase their research on environment and sustainability.
 Each speaker will give a short, engaging 5–10 minute talk, offering insights into their cutting-edge work—covering topics such as climate resilience, renewable energy, conservation, environmental policy, and more.
+This session is a collaboration between Birkbeck, University of London and Royal Holloway, University of London, with speakers representing both institutions.

 Confirmed Speakers: